-The Board recognizes that the daily support service operations of the District are essentials, yet auxiliary, to the primary educational goals of the District.
-To ensure that the support services contribute to the achievement of the District educational goals in the most effective way possible, the Board intends to:
+The board recognizes that the daily support service operations of the District are essential, yet auxiliary, to the primary educational goals of the District.
+To ensure that the support services contribute to the achievement of the District's educational goals in the most effective way possible, the Board intends to:

-- Ensure the proper operation and maintenance of District buildings, vehicles equipment and services.
-Set high standards of safety.
-Promote the health of pupils and staff.
-Reflect the expectations of the community.
-Support environmentally the efforts of the staff to provide the highest level of instruction. - Encourage, through the Superintendent and staff, the establishment of efficient and appropriate procedures for the management of buildings and grounds, offices, vehicles, equipment, supplies and food services. - Ensure the adherence to generally accepted management principals and applicable laws and regulations in implementing the responsibilities delegated to support service functions.
+• Ensure the proper operation and maintenance of District buildings, vehicles equipment and services; set high standards of safety; promote the health of pupils and staff; reflect the expectations of the community and support environmentally the efforts of the staff to provide the highest level of instruction.

-ENVIRONMENTAL AND
+• Encourage, through the Superintendent and staff, the establishment of efficient and appropriate procedures for the management of buildings and grounds, offices, vehicles, equipment, supplies and food services.

+• Ensure the adherence to generally accepted management principles and applicable laws and regulations in implementing the responsibilities delegated to support service functions.

-SAFETY PROGRAM
+E-0150 © EB ENVIRONMENTAL AND SAFETY PROGRAM